 It’s time once again for news and views that you can peruse.
-It’s time for another Weekly Reader!
-As always, if you have anything you’d like to share, head over to the comments and drop me a link!
-The more, the merrier!
+It’s time for another edition of your Weekly Reader!
+As always, if you have something you’d like to share, drop a link in the comments!

 AT&T, Walmart, Citi, and other megacorporations bankrolled a likely wave of state abortion bans (from Business Insider): “The state legislators and governors responsible for these laws, passed between 2005 and 2022, are overwhelmingly Republican, and they relied heavily on Republican parties and political action committees for campaign contributions.
 But they were also backed by companies that are part of your daily life, such as AT&T, Comcast Corp., CVS Caremark, Citigroup, Walmart, Anheuser-Busch, Exxon Mobil, and UPS, which each gave more than $150,000 to the effort — in some cases, far more.”

 A pro-Trump film suggests its data are so accurate, it solved a murder.
 That’s false (from NPR): “The claims appear in a new pro-Trump film called “2,000 Mules,” which purports to have “smoking gun” evidence of massive voter fraud in the 2020 election in the form of digital device location tracking data.
 Former president Donald Trump has embraced the film, which has gained popularity on the political right, along with the claim about the murder case.”

 Bombshell Report Released Days Before Buffalo Attack Shows 1 in 3 Americans Believe ‘Replacement Theory’ (from Mediaite): “The authors take great pains to emphasize divides between “high conspiratorial thinkers” and “low conspiratorial thinkers,” but there were stark partisan divides evident in the data.”